-Goods In, also known by various other names such as Receive, Good Receipt and Inbound, is the lynchpin of any warehouse.
+Goods In, also known by various other names such as Receive, Goods Receipt, and Inbound, is the lynchpin of any warehouse.
 But making it as efficient as possible is clearly an ongoing challenge for many retailers.
-Judging from the responses to our recently published 2017 E-Commerce Fulfilment Report, human error appears to be a recurring problem.

-Understandably, with items arriving in pallets in large quantities it is often difficult to unwrap and check each and every one.
-But in all cases, miscounting and not checking all items actually received against POs inevitably results in time wasted in reconciling orders and inventory levels later on, not to mention the risk of overpayment for goods, missed sales opportunities, and dissatisfied customers.
+Understandably, with items arriving in pallets in large quantities, it is often difficult to unwrap and check each and every one.
+Miscounting and not checking all items actually received against POs can result in time wasted in reconciling orders and inventory levels later on, not to mention the risk of overpayment for goods, missed sales opportunities, and dissatisfied customers.

-Performing regular stock takes is the solution but manual counting is inefficient as it increases the cost of labour and lowers the return.
-It also increases the risk of further mistakes being made, misplaced or lost orders, and inaccurate stock figures appearing online.
+Performing regular stock takes is the solution, but manual counting could be more efficient as it increases the cost of labour and lowers the return.
+It also increases the risk of other mistakes, misplaced or lost orders, and inaccurate stock figures appearing online.

-As your businesses grows and more goods are being ordered and received, you simply don’t have the time to keep on playing detective to identify what went where in order to try and remedy the situation.
+As your business grows and more goods are being ordered and received, you don’t have the time to keep playing detective to identify what went where to try and remedy the situation.

-Clearly, prevention has to be better than cure, so here are some best practices to consider for minimising human error at Goods In, and for streamlining the whole process:
+Clearly, prevention has to be better than cure, so here are some best practices to consider for minimising human error and streamlining your goods receipt process:

-Establish a process for creating a planned deliveries schedule.
+Establish a process for creating a planned delivery schedule.
 No more surprises!

-A Warehouse Management System (WMS) can help you do this quickly and accurately by simple scanning of barcodes.
-It will also make it easy to advise suppliers about receipt of deliveries without them having to chase.
+A Warehouse Management System (WMS) can help you do this quickly and accurately by simply scanning barcodes.
+It will also make it easy to advise suppliers about the receipt of deliveries without them having to chase.

 It’s a fact of life that pallets sometimes arrive at the warehouse broken with damaged goods inside.

-This calls for a fast and smooth process to be put in place for capturing proof of damage and returning individual, or all, items concerned.
+This calls for a fast and smooth process to capture proof of the damage and return individual or all items concerned.